What's happening to Picasa?

 After Picasa Web Albums is retired, you'll be able to:

-- See and edit albums that you've created using Google Photos.
-(This won't include photo tags, comments or +1s.)
+- See and edit albums you created using Google Photos.
+(This won't include photo tags, comments, or +1's.)

 - Download your albums using Google Takeout.

 - Links to photos and albums whose URLs use your user ID number (and not your username).

 - Links to Public Galleries whose URLs use your user ID number (and not your username).

 - Picasa Web Albums & photos embedded on websites.